softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/1_Smoothers/Gaussian_Filter_Pro.md

 * **Dynamic Support and Resistance:** The filter line acts as a dynamic level of support in an uptrend and resistance in a downtrend.
 * **Trend Filtering:** A longer-period Gaussian filter can be used to define the overall market bias.
 * **Crossover Signals:** A system using a fast and a slow Gaussian filter will generate crossover signals with less lag than an equivalent EMA-based system.

-The key advantage of the Gaussian filter is its excellent balance between smoothing and responsiveness.

 ### **Combined Strategy with Gaussian Momentum (Advanced)**